3/12/2025

 Analyst, Carnegie

-Okay, clear.
-I'm also curious about your margin target, which you reiterate here, the 7 to 9 percent margin target.
+I'm also curious about your margin target, which you reiterate here, the 7% to 9% margin target.
 And on a rolling 12-month basis, you're now at 9.9.
 So you are significantly above the upper end of that range.
-Is this still a relevant target or do you see risks that the margins you're reporting right now are exceptionally high and difficult to sustain?
+Is this still a relevant target?
+Or do you see risk that the margins you're reporting right now are exceptionally high and difficult to sustain?
 Or can you just elaborate on your thoughts here?

 speaker

-Yeah, so the targets are unchanged.
-And this is obviously something that is the long-term ambition to always find the balance between high value growth and a consistently solid margin between 7 to 9 percent.
+So the targets are unchanged and this is obviously something that is the long term ambition to always find the balance between high value growth and a consistently solid margin between seven to nine.
 Now we are, as you say, on the upper or even above the target.
 There are no specific things that we're doing that will immediately impact this in the short term.
 But again, the longer term ambition is to continue to be within this range.
 So that's where we are right now.

 speaker